PubChimps/JupyterLab/README.md

 ### %pdb

 `%pdb` stands for "Python Debugger."
 Executing this magic command at the beginning of a notebook will JupyterLab to automatically enter debugging mode when it hits an error or exception. `pdb` is also a library and can be adding by placing `import pdb` at the beginning of a notebook.
 The addition of this library will allow the insertion of *breakpoints* to aid with debugging.
 A breakpoint is a location within a program where a debugger will temporarily pause execution so that a finer level of investigation can be achieved.
 Breakpoints can be added to a notebook with the line `pdb.set_trace()`.
-Here is the example similar to the one above with an included breakpoint.
+Here is an example similar to the one above with an included breakpoint.

 ```
 %pdb